Back to the blog

 • Control of key squares

-• A lead in initiative (forcing the opponent to react)
+A proactive lead in the initiative (making the opponent react)

-The word “gambit” comes from the Italian phrase “gambetto,” meaning “to trip up.”
-The idea is that you lure your opponent into taking the bait, and in doing so, they fall into your prepared counterplay.
+The word gambit derives from the Italian “gambetto,” or “to trip up.”
+The concept is that you bait your opponent, and in taking the bait they fall into a prepared counter-play.

-1. You offer a pawn (or piece) early in the game.
+You sacrifice a pawn (or piece) in the opening.

-3. In exchange, you gain faster development, more active pieces, or a dangerous initiative.
+In return, you get faster development, more active pieces or dangerous initiative.

 Example of the classic idea: